Feminism in Taiwan: 1980s

 The feminists belonging to Awakening Publishing House stood for a gender-egalitarian society.
 In this society, occupation should be determined by talents and interests rather than gender.
 Additionally, both men and women should be able to express themselves freely without the need to adhere to gender specific roles.
 To achieve this, they found communication and a mutual understanding between men and women to be a key factor.
 Awakening engaged in organizing or participating in workshops and panel discussions.
 By ensuring these events were covered by the media, they hoped to transfer these discussions from a public space into homes in Taiwan.
 They continued to face difficulties as women started to engage in male-dominated major affairs i.e. issues regarding politics or finance set in a public space.
 However, men were very reluctant to take over female-dominated minor affairs such as housework.
 Besides communication between men and women, Lee urged women to also discuss amongst themselves and support each other.
 This mutual support was especially important in dividing the responsibility for child upbringing, freeing up time to go to work, do voluntary service and participate in a public social life.
 Furthermore childcare should no longer be solely a responsibility of women.
 Instead both parents should divide time between them and childcare centers should enable women to return to work.

 Following the end of martial law in 1987 and the democratization of Taiwanese society, feminist thought flourished in the 1990s and many legal aims of feminist organizations were achieved.
 This includes children being able to inherit women's last names, women being allowed to live without their husbands, and equal rights for women in divorce proceedings.

-Late 1990s to now
+Late 1990s to present

 In late 1990s, the feminist groups in Taiwan became more diverse and were reaching into more social issues like the division of household labour and the decriminalization of adultery.
 At the same time, inner differences started to appear, with certain groups deliberately distancing themselves from the feminist movement, and feminist opinions diverging on certain issues.
 The following section will cover in detail the development of feminist discourse and legislation within certain topics.